Writing Center FAQs

 Appointments cancelled with inadequate notice, or missed without notice, are recorded as “no-shows”; that’s because another student may be unable to make an appointment during that time slot, and so it’s essentially wasted.
 If a student twice fails to show up, or does not give adequate notice of cancellation, their account will be disabled for the semester.
 Excessive cancellations (more than five over the semester) might also result in the disabling of an account, for the same reasons.
 Students whose accounts are disabled may still be able to access tutoring on a walk-in basis, however.
 Get in touch with the Director, Wendy Stewart (email@example.com) if you feel there’s been a mistake.

 Please be respectful of our tutors’ time: like yours, it’s valuable.
-If you’ve got an appointment, keep it and come to the Writing Center on time; arriving more than 10 minutes late may result in a “no-show.”
-And if you’re being tutored on a walk-in basis, know that once the tutor’s shift is over, they’re not obligated to stay; if you arrive at the start of a tutor’s 45-minute shift, you’ll have 45 minutes, but if you arrive 10 minutes before they’re scheduled to leave, then you’ll get 10 minutes of tutoring.
+If you’ve got an appointment, keep it and log in for your appointment on time; arriving more than 10 minutes late may result in a “no-show.”
+And if you’re being tutored on a walk-in basis, know that once the tutor’s shift is over, they’re not obligated to stay; if you arrive at the start of a tutor’s 45-minute shift and no one else is waiting, you’ll have 45 minutes.
+But if you arrive 10 minutes before the tutor is scheduled to leave, then you’ll get 10 minutes of tutoring.

 You may be asked to complete an anonymous satisfaction survey after completing an appointment.
 Please complete it; it helps us to document our service and to improve it.